System Design Space

 query_params["version"])

-# Vary header tells the CDN which headers to include in the key:
+# Vary tells the CDN which fields belong in the key:

 Vary: Accept-Encoding, Accept-Language